Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Under the influence of Coulomb interactions, we have shown that exact Chern insulator Fock ground states of Chern number $\nu_C=4-|\nu|,2-|\nu|,\cdots,|\nu|-4$ can be obtained at all integer fillings $\nu$ of TBG in the (first) chiral-flat limit (defined by $w_0=0$) with a U(4)$\times$U(4) symmetry.
+Under the influence of Coulomb interactions, we have shown that under the FMC in Eq.~(\ref{eq-Mq=0}), or if the FMC is not strongly violated, exact Chern insulator Fock ground states of Chern number $\nu_C=4-|\nu|,2-|\nu|,\cdots,|\nu|-4$ can be obtained at all integer fillings $\nu$ of TBG in the (first) chiral-flat limit (defined by $w_0=0$) with a U(4)$\times$U(4) symmetry.
+In Refs.~\cite{ourpaper1,ourpaper5,ourpaper6}, the validity of the FMC (that it is not strongly violated) is justified by both analytical and numerical calculations.
 Exact Chern number $0$ Fock ground states can also be derived at even fillings $\nu=0,\pm2$ in the nonchiral-flat limit with a U(4) symmetry, which are similar to the exact ground state of Kang and Vafek at $\nu=-2$ in Ref.~\cite{kang_strong_2019}.
 At odd fillings $\nu=\pm1,\pm3$ in the nonchiral-flat limit, we find perturbative Chern insulator ground states with Chern number $\nu_C=\pm1$.
-These insulator ground states are further aligned into in-plane valley polarization (intervalley coherent) by the kinetic term in the nonchiral-nonflat case which corresponds to the experimental situation, where electrons occupying the Chern basis $e_Y=\pm1$ have opposite in-plane valley polarizations.
-In particular, at $\nu=0$ we find the ground state has Chern number $0$, and is a in-plane valley polarized spin-singlet state, which agrees with the $\nu=0$ K-IVC ground state found in Ref.~\cite{bultinck_ground_2020}.
-Importantly, here we further showed that all the integer fillings have their ground states being in-plane valley polarized (Chern) insulators with Chern number $0$ (for even fillings) or $\pm1$ (for odd fillings), and have competing in-plane valley polarized Chern insulator states with higher Chern numbers, which have not been discussed in literature before.
-In the perspective of the $e_Y=\pm1$ Chern basis, all these low-energy insulator states we have found can be viewed as U(4)$\times$U(4) FM in the (first) chiral-flat limit, where the spin-valley U(4) polarizations of electrons in the $e_Y=\pm1$ Chern basis are unrelated to each other.
-In the nonchiral-flat limit, the nonchiral-flat U(4) polarizations of the $e_Y=\pm1$ Chern basis have a FM coupling between each other.
-In contrast, in the (first) chiral-nonflat limit, the chiral-nonflat U(4) (different from the nonchiral-flat U(4)) polarizations of the $e_Y=\pm1$ Chern basis effectively have an AFM coupling in between.
-While in the realistic nonchiral-flat case, all these states become in-plane valley polarized (intervalley coherent) with the occupied $e_Y=\pm1$ Chern basis having opposite in-plane valley polarizations.
-We note that all of these spin-valley magnetizations (polarizations) are of an orbital region, because of the absence of spin-orbital couplings in graphene.
-The expressions of these exact symmetry breaking ground states allow us to further calculate the charge excitations and neutral Goldstone collective modes of TBG, which will be studied in Ref.~\cite{ourpaper5}.
-The charge excitations and gaps of the insulating states found in this paper will also be studied in Ref.~\cite{ourpaper5}.
+In the chiral-nonflat limit, we find different Chern number states at each filling $\nu$ are degenerate up to the second order perturbation; while our exact diagonalization calculation in Ref.~\cite{ourpaper6} suggests that the higher order perturbations favor the lowest Chern number state.
+The expressions of these exact/perturbative insulator states allow us to further calculate the charge excitations and neutral Goldstone collective modes of TBG, which is studied in Ref.~\cite{ourpaper5}.
+The charge gaps of the insulating states in this paper will also be studied in Ref.~\cite{ourpaper5,ourpaper6}.
+In particular, the exact charge $\pm1$ excitations derived in Ref.~\cite{ourpaper5} for the exact insulator states here are equivalent to the Hartree-Fock bands of these insulator states (see App. \ref{app:HF-Hamiltonian}).